How to Create an After School Routine Checklist + A Free Printable

 Unpack Your Backpack

-Plus, what better time to do this than right before they do their homework?
-That way you are on the same page as your child as far as knowing what needs to be done and what is expected of them as far as homework goes.
+Furthermore, what better time to do this than right before they start their homework?
+This ensures that both you and your child are on the same page, understanding what needs to be accomplished and what is expected during homework time.

 Do Your Homework